-They’re the cornerstone of our everyday wardrobes, but with so many different types of jeans for women to choose from, finding the perfect pair can feel like a daunting task.
+Denim might be the cornerstone of our everyday wardrobes, but with so many different types of jeans for women to choose from, finding the best jeans (opens in new tab) can feel like a daunting task.

 If, like us, you have a wardrobe overflowing with denim, but only one pair of jeans that you actually wear, it’s time for a denim intervention.

 The good news is you don’t need to go far to find brilliant-fitting jeans.
 Some of the best denim we’ve come across is available on the high street.
 But, if you do want to splash the cash, higher-end jeans will reward you with longer-lasting fabric, as well as a wider range of fits, washes and cuts – not forgetting that premium denim often has more eco-friendly credentials, thereby justifying the steeper price tag.

 From high-street jeans to high-end, we’ve rounded up the different types of jeans for women your wardrobe is crying out for…

 8 types of jeans that everyone should own(opens in new tab)